KhalandarMokula/Boston-Housing-Price-Prediction/README.md

 # Machine Learning Models used

--In this project i have implemented a Basic Linear Regression Model from scratch with gradient descent as an optimization technique and RSquared(r2score)  and Root Mean Squared(RMSE) error as evaluation metrics.
+* In this project i have implemented a Basic Linear Regression Model from scratch with gradient descent as an optimization technique and RSquared(r2score)  and Root Mean Squared(RMSE) error as evaluation metrics.
 * LinearRegression Model from scikit-learn library.
 * DecisionTree Regression Model from scikit-learn library.
 * Random Forest Regression Model from scikit-learn library.